gruelbox/orko-wiki/Local-installation.md

 This page covers the (current quite manual) process for installing on a local machine.
+Also see the [one click](One-click-installation-on-Heroku) and [manual](Manual-installation-on-Heroku) instructions for installing on Heroku, if you're using Heroku.

 **Note that there are currently no windows/deb/rpm/brew installer.** [Can you help](../issues/115) with this?